deepbrook/gerrit-hooks/README.md

 # Gerrit Hooks Interfaces

-This library provides argumentparsers for gerrit's hooks-plugin's hook files.
+This library provides pre-built `argparse.ArgumentParser` instances for gerrit's hooks (see gerrit-hooks plugin for more on those).

 It allows developers to get started with gerrit hooks faster, by getting the parsing of command-line arguments for the various hook types